 Little Movement Seen For Malaysia Stock Market

-(RTTNews) - The Malaysia stock market on Tuesday wrote a finish to the three-day losing streak in which it had tumbled more than 50 points or 3.3 percent.
-The Kuala Lumpur Composite Index now rests just beneath the 1,555-point plateau and it's likely to remain in that neighborhood again on Wednesday.
+(RTTNews) - The Malaysia stock market on Thursday snapped the two-day winning streak in which it had collected just over 5 points or 0.4 percent.
+The Kuala Lumpur Composite Index now rests just beneath the 1,540-point plateau and it's expected to remain in that neighborhood again on Friday.

-The global forecast for the Asian markets is mostly higher, with bargain hunting limited by concerns about economic growth and interest rates.
-The European markets were up and the U.S. bourses were mixed and the Asian markets figure to split the difference.
+The global forecast is murky amidst uncertainties about interest rates and economic growth.
+The European markets were down and the U.S. bourses were mixed and little changed and the Asian markets figure to split the difference.

-The KLCI finished modestly lower on Tuesday as losses from the plantations were offset by gains from the telecoms and mixed performances from the financials and glove makers.
+The KLCI finished sharply lower on Thursday following losses from the financials, telecoms, plantations and glove makers.

-Among the actives, Axiata accelerated 2.68 percent, while CIMB Group lost 0.39 percent, Dialog Group added 0.83 percent, Digi.com spiked 3.18 percent, Genting eased 0.22 percent, Genting Malaysia tumbled 1.95 percent, Hartalega Holdings advanced 1.40 percent, IHH Healthcare improved 1.10 percent, Kuala Lumpur Kepong retreated 1.83 percent, Maxis soared 3.25 percent, MISC fell 0.26 percent, MRDIY slumped 0.85 percent, Petronas Chemicals declined 1.10 percent, PPB Group climbed 1.71 percent, Press Metal plummeted 3.85 percent, Public Bank jumped 1.75 percent, RHB Capital rose 0.17 percent, Sime Darby strengthened 3.04 percent, Sime Darby Plantations shed 0.41 percent, Telekom Malaysia surged 3.32 percent, Tenaga Nasional gained 0.67 percent, Top Glove tanked 1.90 percent and Petronas Gas, INARI, IOI Corporation, Maybank and Hong Leong Bank were unchanged.
+Among the actives, Axiata slid 0.58 percent, while CIMB Group lost 0.98 percent, Dialog Group surrendered 2.94 percent, Digi.com retreated 2.26 percent, Genting skidded 1.54 percent, Genting Malaysia tumbled 2.98 percent, Hong Leong Bank collected 0.49 percent, IHH Healthcare added 0.47 percent, INARI plunged 4.92 percent, IOI Corporation tanked 3.44 percent, Kuala Lumpur Kepong slumped 1.93 percent, Maybank was down 0.33 percent, Maxis sank 1.33 percent, MISC shed 1.32 percent, MRDIY stumbled 2.00 percent, Petronas Chemicals eased 0.20 percent, PPB Group fell 0.95 percent, Press Metal plummeted 5.33 percent, Public Bank slipped 0.43 percent, Sime Darby Plantations weakened 1.80 percent, Telekom Malaysia dropped 1.42 percent, Tenaga Nasional dipped 0.56 percent, Top Glove declined 2.61 percent and Hartalega Holdings, RHB Capital and Sime Darby were unchanged.

-The lead from Wall Street is murky as the major averages spent most of Tuesday bouncing back and forth across the unchanged line before finally settling on opposite sides.
+The lead from Wall Street offers little clarity as the major averages opened lower on Thursday and spent much of the day bouncing back and forth across the unchanged line before finally ending mixed and little moved.

-The volatility came as traders continued to debate whether the markets have reached their bottom following the recent sell-off.
+The volatility on Wall Street came as traders continued to debate whether the markets have hit their bottom, with the major averages falling to their worst levels in over a year.

-Bargain hunting contributed to early strength on Wall Street as some traders looked to pick up stocks at reduced levels.
-Buying interest waned over the course of the morning, however, as traders were wary about inflation, higher interest rates and the outlook for the global economy.
+However, recent bargain hunting efforts have largely been thwarted by worries about the Federal Reserve aggressively raising interest rates in an effort to combat elevated inflation.

-Stocks continued to fluctuate over the course of the session as traders looked ahead to the release of key inflation data in the coming days.
-The latest snapshot of inflation could impact expectations regarding how aggressively the Federal Reserve plans to raise interest rates.
+Adding to the worries, the Labor Department reported that the annual rate of producer price growth slowed less than expected in April.
+Also, the Labor Department unexpectedly showed a slight increase in first-time claims for U.S. unemployment benefits last week.

-Crude oil prices fell sharply on Tuesday, extending losses from the previous session amid concerns over a likely drop in energy demand.
-A stronger dollar weighed as well on oil prices.
-West Texas Intermediate Crude oil futures for June ended lower by $3.33 or 3.2 percent at $99.76 a barrel, a two-week low.
+Crude oil futures ended modestly higher on Thursday as the European Union's proposal to ban Russian oil offset concerns of prolonged Covid-19 lockdowns in China.
+West Texas Intermediate Crude oil futures for June ended higher by $0.42 or 0.4 percent at $106.13 a barrel.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!